spiningup/edacity-ml-student_intervention/README.md

 ### Code

-Template code is provided in the notebook `student_intervention.ipynb` notebook file.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
+Completed code can be found in `student_intervention.ipynb` notebook file.

 ### Run